agnosis-be/gabc/README.md

 ## Ansatz
 This repository provides functions to
+- harvest,
-- harvest, and
+- consolidate, and
-- consolidate
+- analyze

 data returned by the suggest API.